 Medical Device Transit Testing

-Shipping validation is mandatory for CE marked medical devices.
+Distribution testing is mandatory for CE marked medical devices.
 MET’s medical device transit testing protocols follow the philosophy of ISO 11607-1 - Packaging for terminally sterilized medical devices.
 Requirements for materials, sterile barrier systems and packaging systems.

 Medical device transit testing is usually applied to complete shipping cartons of products, from single product packs (if supplied in such a format) to complete pallets.
 The shipping simulation process subjects the package to multiple conditions, and to the rigours of transport and handling: random vibration, vehicle stacking, impact and compression.
 We offer a choice of ASTM or ISTA testing protocols and a variety of pre-conditioning regimes.